Kemp FIPS LoadMaster

 The topology for HA dual arm looks like this:

 Both HA1 and HA2 use eth0 to connect to the network (firewall) and eth2 for connection to the servers.
 The two eth0 ports have one shared IP address and the two eth2 ports have a different shared IP address.
-Optionally, eth1 on each unit may be directly connected using a patch cable for added HA health checking though it is quite unnecessary because there are already two health check routes between the HA pair.
+Health checking between the two LoadMasters occurs between both eth ports.
+Optionally, eth1 on each unit may be directly connected using a patch cable for added HA health checking though it is quite unnecessary since there is already 2 health check routes between the HA pair.

-HA1 and HA2 must be on the same subnet with the same default gateway and be located within the same broadcast network.
+HA1 and HA2 must be on the same subnet with the same default gateway and be located within the same physical site.
 They must not be separated by an intra-site link and must use the same gateway to return traffic.

-Running HA spanned across multiple subnets does not provide hardware redundancy in the event of a failure of the link between them.
+Running HA spanned across multiple subnets will not provide hardware redundancy in the event of a failure of the link between them.
 If traffic balancing between multiple sites is required, the GEO LoadMaster is the correct solution.
-This is Kemp's Domain Name Server (DNS)-based appliance that employs health checking to avoid service outages.
+This Kemp's DNS-based appliance that employs health checking to avoid site outages.

 Clustering involves deployment of multiple LoadMaster instances (nodes) as a single management and control domain where each node is actively passing traffic.
 If any of these nodes fail - the remaining nodes continue to provide service to the remote client, providing resilience.

-Clustering supports scaling - LoadMaster nodes can be added to or removed from a cluster so that capacity can be statically adjusted to match business requirements.
-Each additional LoadMaster node that is added to the cluster can provide a linear increase in throughput and performance.
-The maximum number of nodes that can be added to a cluster is 16, subject to the license applied.
+Clustering supports scaling - LoadMaster nodes can be added to or removed from a cluster so that capacity can be dynamically adjusted to match business requirements.
+Each additional LoadMaster node which is added to the cluster can provide a linear increase in throughput and performance.
+The maximum number of nodes that can be added to a cluster is defined by your license agreement.